Kimmy K.

 When did you start working in the garment industry?

-Well, I think it was in San Francisco, working on my master’s in fine arts.
-At the time, I had a boyfriend, and he was working as a freelance designer at a screenprinting company.
-He kind of trained me and he couldn’t do freelance work anymore, so he introduced me, and the guy already knew I was going to school.
-He didn’t have a job to do all the time.
-He wasn’t a full-time graphic designer; he was just at work or freelancing.
-So, he basically offered that I do the graphics so that I could learn.
-I got really lucky; that’s how I ended up doing screen printing as a graphic designer.
+I was in San Francisco working on my M.F.A., and at the time, I had a boyfriend who was a freelance designer for a screenprinting company.
+He kind of trained me, and he couldn’t do freelance work anymore, so he introduced me [to his boss].
+The guy already knew I was going to school.
+[My former boyfriend] didn’t have a job to do all the time.
+He wasn’t a full-time graphic designer; he was either at work or freelancing.
+He basically offered that I do the graphics so I could learn.
+I got lucky.
+That’s how I ended up doing screen printing as a graphic designer.

-At 8 am, I’m at work.
-I respond to all my emails.
-And then there are graphics I work on — I give my workers instructions on what to do.
-Like what Pantone color, this needs to be a bit heavier, lighter, vintage-look, whatever instructions I need to give them.
-And then if they produce one piece, I take a picture and send it to my customer to get it approved.
-They approve it, and we proceed, or they ask me to fix stuff and I fix it and send it again.
+By 8 a.m., I’m at work.
+I respond to all my emails, and then I work on graphics.
+I give my workers instructions on what to do, like what Pantone color, if something needs to be a bit heavier, lighter, vintage-looking, or whatever instructions I need to give them.
+If they produce one piece, I take a picture and send it to my customer for approval.
+If they approve it, we proceed.
+If they ask me to fix stuff, I fix it and send it again.
 When I'm done, I invoice them, and they come and pick it up.
 That's usually how the whole day goes.

 It can be hectic, but it's okay.
 You get used to it.

-So, I heard that because of the pandemic, you switched to making PPE [personal protective equipment].
+I heard that because of the pandemic, you switched to making personal protective equipment.
 What was that like for you?
 Did you have any feelings about that?

-Well, at the very beginning of last year, towards the end of March, we actually shut down.
-And I was stuck at home for two weeks, just talking to people.
-So, I talked to one of my girlfriends who was a graphic artist at a manufacturer downtown, and I was like, “Oh, I’m so bored,” and she goes, “We're gonna do some masks.
-Can you help us out?”
-I was like, sure.
-So, I get massive amounts of masks for a good six or seven months.
-We did like, mask after mask after mask.
-It was quite a bit of an experience, the pandemic, something I never would have even imagined, I guess for you too, right?
-This is quite something for everybody.
+Well, at the very beginning of last year, toward the end of March, we shut down.
+I was stuck at home for two weeks just talking to people.
+I talked to one of my girlfriends who was a graphic artist at a manufacturer downtown, and I was like, “Oh, I’m so bored,” and she goes, ‘We're going to do some masks.
+Can you help us out?’
+I was like, “Sure!”
+I designed massive amounts of masks for a good six or seven months.
+We did mask after mask after mask.
+It was quite an experience, the pandemic, something I never would have even imagined.
+I guess for you, too, right?
+[The pandemic] was quite something for everybody.

 Can you describe your community in the garment industry for me?
 What ethnicities are the people around you?
 What kinds of jobs do people have?
-Is it very supportive?
+Do you work in a supportive environment?
 Are the people friendly?
 What’s it like?

 I mean, there are all kinds of people.
-Sometimes there are people asking for school uniforms, they know exactly what they want.
-There are people who want t-shirts but have no idea what they're doing, so to those people, I gotta explain what the whole process is.
+Sometimes, people are asking for school uniforms and know exactly what they want.
+Some people want t-shirts but have no idea what they're doing, so I have to explain what the whole process is.
 But I work with manufacturers.
 They know what they’re doing.
-They even have a graphic designer, so they actually, you know, email me the graphic, and they give me placements, and do it.
-So those people are pretty cool.
-I mean, people are all connected in that way.
-I have a lot of friends working as manufacturers and you start working with them and you talk to them, and you talk about your kids, their kids.
-So, you just become a little bit close to one another.
-So, if they find a better job and go to another manufacturer then they call me up, like, hey, we need help.
-You know what I mean?
-So there's more friendship to the connection, I guess.
+They even have a graphic designer, so they actually email me the graphic and give me the placements.
+Those people are pretty cool.

 That’s really cool.
 What ethnicities are the people around you usually?
 What is it like working with people from different cultures?

-I love this one.
+I love this [question].
 I have a Black American [client].
-He’s a special trainer who trains other people, the physical therapy kind of deal.
+He’s a special trainer who trains other people in the physical therapy kind of deal.
 He comes, and he has his own line, so he sells it online to customers.
-I have, oh my lord, so many different friends; you name it, everybody.
+I have, oh my lord, so many different friends.
+You name it, everybody.
 I do work with Koreans a little bit, but not much.

 I tend to stay away from Korean people [laughs].